CivicTechTO/presidential-harvest-nomination-tool/Contributing.md

 ## How it works

-The extension sends form information to a Google Form, which saves responses to a Google spreadsheet.
-The extension's form is in `popup.html`, while the variables mapping our form elements to the Google Form are in `popup.js`. `content.js` and `event.js` work together to retrieve the title and URL of the page loaded in the current browser tab. `src/lib/` contains a copy of jquery, which we use for some basic plumbing.
++ The extension sends the form information to a Google Form, which saves responses to a Google spreadsheet.
++ The extension's form is in `popup.html`, while the variables mapping our form elements to the Google Form are in `popup.js`.
++ `content.js` and `event.js` work together to retrieve the title and URL of the page loaded in the current browser tab.
++ `src/lib/` contains a copy of jquery, which we use for some basic plumbing.

 ## Forking, if you have to

 If for some reason you desperately want to fork the tool, you can do so this way:

 1. Create your own Google Form.
 You can copy [ours](https://docs.google.com/forms/d/1kuwxu2lXYSRpkwBj4o9kwjURZL3hgk-mSFoK4qkC4ZI/edit), or create your own from scratch
-    * Once you've created a form, Google will automagically create a spreadsheet in which to store the responses.
-You can also use the fancy response visualizations tool to get some basic information about submissions.
+    * Once you've created a form, Google will automagically create a spreadsheet to store the responses.
+You can also use the fancy response visualization tool to get some basic information about submissions.
   * Make note of the form URL.
 In `popup.js`, update the `GOOGLE_FORMS_URL` variable with the new URL, taking care to **replace the final `edit` with `/formResponse`**.

   The line you're looking for looks like this: